bonitoo-io/giraffe-cypress/README.md

    1. Start Nexjs in either dev or prod mode
    1. Start a backend Influxdata database (currently OSS docker)
    1. Initiate Influxdata with test account
-1. Add data to the backend database (in future should become part of third step)
+1. Add data to the backend database (only needed when inspecting the Application.
+Data can be added as a support command in Cypress.)
 1. Run the tests

 ## Simplest Getting Started